-Frequently Asked Questions & Special Circumstances
+Frequently Asked Questions and Special Circumstances

 If you have questions about scholarships and financial aid for transfer students, this page is a good place to start.
 You'll also find information about appealing your financial aid decision.
-Still have questions?
+Still, have questions?
 Call us at 989-774-3674 or send us an email.

 What kind of financial aid is available?

 We offer a wide variety of scholarships, grants, loans and other types of aid.
 We encourage you to explore all the options.

 How do I apply for financial aid?